Imageomics/pybioclip/README.md

 ### PIL Images
 The predict() functions used in all the examples above allow passing an list of paths or a list PIL Images.
-When a list of PIL images is passed the associated file_name the index of the image will be filled in for the `file_name`.
+When a list of PIL images is passed the index of the image will be filled in for `file_name`.
 This is because PIL images may not have an associated file name.

 ## Command Line Usage